kendo-labs/knockout-kendo/web/DatePicker.md

         };
       id: two
     - title: Using global options
-      description: This example shows configuring global options for this widget
+      description: This example demonstrates setting global options in *ko.bindingHandlers.kendoDatePicker.options*.
+This helps to simplify the markup for settings that can be used as a default for all instances of this widget.
       view: |
         <input data-bind="kendoDatePicker: startDate" />
         <hr/>